 The Importance of ‘You’ in University Admissions

 At Alliant, we believe that education is the great equalizer, but for many of California’s graduating high school classes, their chance at the education they want—at the California university they want—is becoming harder and harder to attain.
 Since this years’ outgoing Seniors entered high school, five campuses in the UC system alone—Berkeley, Irvine, Los Angeles, San Diego, and Santa Barbara—have seen their application numbers fly past 100,000 each, and that number is still going up.
 And, just for some added difficulty, more than three-quarters of these applicants, accepted or not, come from California herself, signaling the end of the days in which a good, in-state school could be a safety for this current crop of high-schoolers.As illustrated in the article from Inside Higher Ed titled Wait-Listed, Rejected and Frustrated in California, the path to state-school acceptance is tougher than ever.
 Overall, the number of applications to the University of California rose 5.7 percent from 2016 to 2017, and that rate is expected to get even higher in the coming years—for example, UC Riverside saw a 12.2 percent increase in applications, 9.7 percent at UC San Diego, and 8.6 percent at UC Davis.
 This isn’t limited to the UC System, however, as CSU schools, such as Cal Poly San Luis Obispo received 65,000 applications in 2017, a jump of over 13 percent.
-With these numbers, it’s easy to see how competitive higher education in California has become.
+These numbers beg the question: How do you stand out to an admissions counselor in California’s competitive higher education landscape?

 This explosion of competition, from California and elsewhere, has left California students to face a unique and difficult environment among college applicants and has put more weight than ever on the answer to the question: What sets me apart from everybody else?